coraallensavietta/GitHubPrez/index.md

 - To look at a previous version of a project and its commit message, check out the previous commit, then come back to the newest version.

-- Git helps you take care of your future self: *you'll know exactly which version of your code created that design report!*
+- Git helps you take care of your future self, so you'll know exactly which version of your code created that design report!

 Let's create a new project directory and see how git can help us track our changes.